gautemo/Gaute-Meek-Olsen/src/dev-blog/github-actions-firebase-cicd.md

 Now we will set up continuous deployment to Firebase.
 To deploy to Firebase on our behalf, we need to get our Firebase token through the CLI in your terminal.
 Run `firebase login:ci`.
 Now copy your token.
 Open a new tab for your GitHub repository and go to <i>Settings</i>, then <i>Secrets</i>.
 Add your secret and name it FIREBASE_TOKEN.

-Now back to your .yml file, add a deploy step.
+Now back to your .yml file, and add a deploy step.
 First install the firebase-tools (if your job run's on linux, remember to add sudo).
 Then deploy with the token.

 ```yaml
 - name: Firebase Deploy